henriklovhaug/Preview.nvim/README.md

 ## Usage

-With a markdown file open run `Preview`
+With a markdown file open run `Preview` with optionally the filename afterwards.